-For all APPC links, except single-session links to APPC terminals, CICS automatically builds a set of special sessions for the exclusive use of the LU services manager, using the modename SNASVCMG.
+For all APPC connections, except single-session connections to APPC terminals, CICS automatically builds a set of special sessions for the exclusive use of the LU services manager, using the modename SNASVCMG.
 This is a reserved name, and cannot be used for any of the sets that you define.

 If you are defining a VTAM logon mode table, remember to include an entry for the SNASVCMG sessions.
-(See "ACF/VTAM LOGMODE table entries for CICS" on page 112.)
+(See ACF/VTAM LOGMODE table entries for CICS.)